-Participants or their representatives interested in self-directed In-Home Support or Respite are pre-screened.
+Participants or their representatives interested in self-directed Adult Attendant Care or Respite are pre-screened.
 The pre-screening assesses three main areas of ability (communication, cognition patterns and mood/behavior patterns) that are critical to self-direction and ensuring the health and welfare of the participant.

-If participant-directed or representative-directed services are not appropriate, the participant is referred to agency-based Respite or Personal Care.
+If participant-directed or representative-directed services are not appropriate, the participant is referred to agency-based Respite and/or agency-based Attendant Care.